mateusluizfb/eva-test/README.md

 - Move all DB queries to a repository layer.
 It it will make testing easier and it will decouple the business logic from the DB.
 - Create a generic queue factory function that contains all the logic for creating a queue.
 It will abstract the lib we use for the queue and make it easier to switch to another one.
 The interface would be the same.
+- Improve step failure handling.
+Right now, if a step fails, the promise fails silently.
+We should add a retry mechanism and a way to handle the failure.